serverless/serverless/CONTRIBUTING.md

 ## Setup

-First, the preferred node version for development is v14; While v12 is supported on the client-side, developing in v12 can be unexpectdly tricky (see: [11250](https://github.com/serverless/serverless/pull/11250)).
+First, the preferred node version for development is v14; While v12 is supported on the client-side, developing in v12 can be unexpectedly tricky (see: [11250](https://github.com/serverless/serverless/pull/11250)).

 Then, to begin development fork repository and run `npm install` in its root folder.